ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 ### JSON Reports

-Generation of JSON reports may be enabled, disabled or modified with the following configuration items.
+Generation of JSON reports may be enabled, disabled, or modified with the following configuration items.

 ```yaml